ibm-cloud-docs/api-handbook/design/models.md

 In designing an API, the system must be decomposed into resources and each resource carefully modeled.
 This process must be guided by how the consumer is expected to understand the system.
 It should not be dictated by how the system itself represents or stores objects internally.
-The mapping between models and internal structures—such as classes—must be well-behaved but it need not be one-to-one.
+The mapping between models and internal structures — such as classes — must be well-behaved but it need not be one-to-one.

 An API's models should be described and implemented consistently in the API's specification and